-A question that’s been coming up a lot – both in the virtual program and in my in-person work with clients – is how to handle the items you want to let go of.
+A question that’s been coming up a lot in my work is how to handle the items you want to let go of.
 Should you sell or donate the items you no longer want?

 I’ve given this topic a lot of thought, and I want to share my perspective, as well as some clarifying questions that may help you make the best decision:

 What do you need more of in your life right now – time or money?
 When I was a bit younger I had all the time in the world and was eager to earn extra money – even an extra $20 felt like a major win no matter how much time it took to earn it.
 Now that I work full time, and have two kids and a packed schedule, time is the resource that feels more scarce, and therefore more valuable.
 I think I would actually pay to have more time in my day.
 Because of this, I seldom opt to sell my unwanted items.
 I can live without the extra income, so I donate, and I don’t look back or lament the sunken cost.
 Onwards!

 Most people dramatically overestimate the value of their belongings and are shocked to learn how little they will earn by selling them.
 Most consignment stores sell your clothing for a third of the original value and then give you roughly 50% of the selling price.
 So a sweater you paid $100 for will be sold for about $33 and you will make about $16.50 if that sweater sells.
 You can also opt to take the time to list and sell high ticket items only.
 Decide what potential dollar amount is worth your time, and only sell items that will sell for that amount or higher – i.e designer bags, high end electronics, or new items in original packaging.
 You can also pick and commit to a specific number – i.e “Items I can get $100 or more for I will sell – everything else will be donated.”

 Consider the Selling Options